dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 The IL shown above is how ILDASM, the IL disassembler, interprets it for us.
 Instead of just showing us the metadata token, it goes and finds the relevant row in the table.
 In fact it finds a bunch of related rows—there's a table for parameters, and it also has to go and find all of the rows corresponding to the various types referred to: in this case there's the return type, the type of the one and only normal parameter, and also a type argument because this is a generic method.

-In fact there's only one really important part in that IL, which I'll call out here:
+In fact there's only one part in that IL that's really important to this discussion, which I'll call out here:

 ```
 [System.Reactive]System.Reactive.Linq.DispatcherObservable::ObserveOnDispatcher<int32>